 Without power, the airline was simply powerless.

-My good fortune continued after I left the customs area and entered the arrivals hall of Terminal F. Once outside, my first step was to find a cab.
+My good fortune continued after I left the customs area and entered the arrivals hall of the terminal.
+Once outside, my first step was to find a cab.
 The room I had booked was at a place called the Hotel Solis.
-It was described as an “airport hotel,” though it didn't actually appear to be in the airport itself and I had no idea how to get there.
+It was described as an “airport hotel,” though it didn't appear to be in the airport itself and I had no idea how to get there.
 The problem was that the line to hail a taxi stretched on for what looked liked at least a football field (100 meters).
 It would be a long wait.

 I hadn’t been standing more than five minutes, though, when I heard someone yell out over the crowd: “Is anyone going to the Hotel Solis and want to share a ride?”
 I couldn't believe my luck and quickly moved to the front of the line.
 A mother and her college-age daughter had kindly offered to share their cab.

 The Solis turned out to be one of the nicest, or at least best-value, airport hotels I’ve ever stayed in.
 Sparkling clean, relatively new, luxurious for the setting, and barely over $100 a night.
 The receptionist couldn’t have been nicer, apologizing for the airport fiasco while handing me a complimentary toothbrush and tube of toothpaste.
 The restaurant, she said, had great wine and Mediterranean food.

-The bar and lobby buzzed throughout the evening, as stranded passengers stood around laughing and gabbing about where they were and what they were doing at the airport when the lights went out.
+The bar and lobby buzzed throughout the evening, as stranded passengers stood around laughing and gabbing about what they were doing at the airport when the lights went out.
 I slept like a baby that night.

 I set my phone alarm for 5am the next morning.
 I knew the airport would be a zoo on Monday and I had no idea what the day would bring.
 I woke up, showered, and made my way downstairs.
 The lobby was nearly empty at that time of the morning, with only a couple of shuttle drivers sitting around ready to ferry guests back to the airport.